MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P1-New-Project/content.md

 # Summary

 Great, you now have everything in place to get started building your game.
+Before we move on though, lets build our project to make sure that everything is working okay.
+The quickest way to do this is to use the shortcut `CMD+B` to build our project.
+We don't want to run our project yet because we would just have a blank screen.
+We do want to build the project though so that the compiler can help tell us if anything is broken.
+If you have a clean build with no warnings you should be all set!